 Another important component of the program is the use of the Clinical Trial Routing Form (CTRF) which allows study teams to send draft agreements for the trial to ORSP for contract terms review prior to the routing of a PAF with final financial arrangements.
 Further information on the CTRF is available.

-Below you will find related resources.
-If you have further questions, please contact the ORSP at 734-764-5500 and ask for a "ORSP Project Representative for Clinical Trial Agreements and Medical School Non-Disclosure Agreements."
+If you have further questions, contact a ORSP Clinical Trials Project Representative for information on Clinical Trial Agreements and Medical School Non-Disclosure Agreements.

 Clinical Studies health research at the University of Michigan: https://umclinicalstudies.org/